Katie looking iconic!

 It was the beginning of another beautiful day.
 Next on our agenda was a visit to Dar al-Makhzen, the Royal Palace.
 We stopped in a square where the palace gates are located.
 There were guards dressed to the nines from various military branches.
 Each gate was painstakingly crafted in intricate detail.

-Dar al-Makhzen Gate Adele and Katie
+Dar al-Makhzen Gate Rod resized

 We then journeyed to a ceramics factory.
 I hesitate to call it a factory because everything is hand made.
 There, skilled craftsmen perform all the tasks necessary to make the various products.
 Everything conceivable is made.
 Bowls, cups, urns, tagines, tablets, vases, figurines and more.
 We saw everything from the raw clay to how artisans turned pottery wheels, added metal decorations, and fashioned tile inlays.